Comparing Ever-Glory International Group (EVK) and The Competition

 |2.51

-As a group, “Apparel, finished products from fabrics & similar materials” companies have a potential upside of 12.00%.
-Given Ever-Glory International Group’s peers higher possible upside, analysts plainly believe Ever-Glory International Group has less favorable growth aspects than its peers.
+As a group, “Apparel, finished products from fabrics & similar materials” companies have a potential upside of 23.29%.
+Given Ever-Glory International Group’s competitors higher possible upside, analysts clearly believe Ever-Glory International Group has less favorable growth aspects than its competitors.

-This table compares Ever-Glory International Group and its peers top-line revenue, earnings per share and valuation.
+This table compares Ever-Glory International Group and its competitors gross revenue, earnings per share and valuation.

 |Gross Revenue